-Recently we were challenged to a difficult problem - develop a chat which has all the “yeses” but don’t spend a fortune on it.
-Based on our experience we knew that going full custom wasn't a viable option so we started digging for other products with the main focus being able to embed the chat in our app.
+Recently we were challenged to a difficult problem - develop a chat that has all the “yeses” but doesn’t spend a fortune on it.
+Based on our experience we knew that going full custom wasn't a viable option so we started digging for other products with the main focus on being able to embed the chat in our app.
 One of the options was Rocket.Chat as we knew our client used it as their standalone chatting solution before.
 At first glance, it didn’t seem like something we could go with - just a Slack alternative.
 But to our surprise, there was a key feature for us hidden in the docs - Embedded Layout.
 So let's trace back to our requirements:

 Regarding cost efficiency - if you already have some infrastructure capability, Rocket.Chat offers a free self-hosted plan where you have negligible running cost if you have a throughput that your infrastructure can handle.
 All in all, there are solutions that can render my initial assumptions, that you can’t have everything, invalid.
 Of course, this is no golden hammer - it still has many limitations but with your next project, you might consider using Rocket.Chat.

-One additional and not so obvious benefit of using Rocket.Chat is that your users can download fully featured app with push notifications on their Android/iOS device.
+One additional and not so obvious benefit of using Rocket.Chat is that your users can download a fully featured app with push notifications on their Android/iOS device.
 So they always stay connected to you.
 We on our side handle everything from account creation to automatic login when the chat is embedded.
 But you’re giving your users the opportunity to still make use of chat features when they’re on the go (which might be very useful or unwanted depending on the case).